rossborchers/UnityGitRepositoryManager/README.md

 This project is in the early stages, there are many easy bugs to squash and many features that would be useful.
 Ill outline issues as they become apparent.

-If you give it a try, use it on a project, or just want to discuss the ideology of this approach message me at rossborchers@gmail.com
+If you give it a try, use it on a project, or just want to discuss the ideology of this approach please email me.